gracemorganmaxwell/embroidery/README.md

-# embroidery
-Responsive landing page that implements CSS Grids, Animations for Image Gallery + HTML Class Manipulations for a Dark Mode theme.

 # Embroidery Hobby Website

 ## Introduction
-This project is a personal website dedicated to the art of embroidery.
-It showcases various aspects of embroidery, from basic techniques to modern applications.
-The site is designed to be informative, visually appealing, and user-friendly, with a focus on responsive design and interactive elements.
+This project is a personal project, a basic responsive landing page that implements CSS Grids and Animations for the Image Gallery, as well as HTML Class Manipulations for a Dark Mode theme.

 ## Technologies Used
 - **HTML5:** For structuring the content and layout of the web pages.